thierleft/2-5DUNet-supervised-vascular-segmentation-Kaggle/tutorial/README.md

 ```

-### Write binary TIFFs series from thresholded memory-mapped files
+### Write binary TIFF series from thresholded memory-mapped files

 This step now allows you to obtain full series of TIFF slices matching your original image datasets given memory-mapped files from the inference step.
 You could adapt this code/step to output any other type of volumetric file format (NIFTI, multi-page TIFF, NRRD, HDF5, etc.) if your datasets have a reasonable shape.
 The code is written to massively accelerate the writing of thousands of TIFF images using CPU multi-processing.
-You can launch `exportinference_toTIFF.py` based on the example .sh script in the submission_scripts folder with a Python call that should look like this for a single dataset:
+You can launch `exportinference_toTIFF.py` based on the example `.sh` script in the submission_scripts folder with a Python call that should look like this for a single dataset:

 ```bash
 python exportInference_toTIFF.py